-Windows 7 includes “Magnifier”, a program that allows zooming.
+Windows 7 and above includes “Magnifier”, a program that allows zooming.
 Press the “Start” menu, type “Magnifier” (first letters should do it) and press Enter.
 A small overlay window appears that can be moved around with the mouse and zooms everything in it.

 In Windows XP, go Start – All Programs – Accessories – Accessibility – Magnifier.

 In Apple computers, go Apple menu – System Preferences – Accessibility (or Universal Access) – Zoom.

 This website allows users to add more contrast for the content by changing the content colors.

 To enable/disable high-contrast view, click here or press Tab until the “Toggle high contrast” link appears at the top of the page.
 The website refreshes, and text color changes to white, links to yellow and backgrounds to black.
 The focus box is also changed to more obvious thick dotted frame.

 A screen reader is a software application that attempts to identify and interpret what is being displayed on the screen.
 This interpretation is then re-presented to the user with text-to-speech, sound icons, or a Braille output device.